freddyhm/growple-tablets/README.md

 # growple-tablets
-A restaurant tablet that offers rich menus, fun videos, and helpful reviews to patrons
+A restaurant tablet that showcases menus, specials, and live reviews